Run Your Game Servers From Discord

 Step 1 — Add the Bot to Your Server

-Once it’s in, the bot registers its slash commands automatically — start typing / and you’ll see them appear.
+Once it’s in, start typing / and the SLASHPLAY commands appear.

 Step 2 — Connect Your Account